younata/personal_knowledge/src/living/climate.md

 # Addressing Climate Change

-Personal actions you/I can take.

-Rather hypocritical coming from someone who flies airplanes.
-[Working on it, though!](https://coz-e.rachelbrindle.com/).

-But seriously, I'm putting multiple hours a day towards reducing the impact of one of my main hobbies.

 The biggest impact you can have on affecting climate change is advocating for climate-friendly policies at all levels of government.
 This is significantly easier on the local level than at higher levels, but is still something I struggle to do (talking with people?
 That's terrifying).
+This is because climate change is a systemic issue, and requires systemic change.
+1 person replacing their natural gas appliances with electric ones is basically a rounding error in terms of total emissions.
+But enacting even local policy banning natural gas appliances will have a significant effect on emissions and overall quality of life.
+Or enacting a right to repair, and require products to be user-repairable will prevent tons of waste and emissions.

+However, for far less but still non-zero effect, there are some things you can do to affect climate change.

 As far as spending money (or not), the next best way is to basically not drive places.
 Ride a bike, walk, whatever.
 Ebikes, for example, are remarkably cheap nowadays.
 You can get an acceptable one for less than $500.
 This'll still get you going up to 20 miles per hour, which is perfect for around-town errands.
 Need to carry stuff and/or people?
 Get a cargo bike.
 Most cargo bikes nowadays come with some kind of electric assist, and all of them are designed to have electric assist added to them.